 Tips for Completing a Successful Application

 - Follow directions.
-Provide all additional documents that are required, but don’t supply documents that aren’t requested.
+Provide all additional documents and references that are required, but don’t supply documents that aren’t requested.

 - Write an essay that makes a strong impression.
 The key to writing a strong essay is to be personal and specific.
 Include concrete details to make your experience come alive: the who, what, where, and when of your topic.
 The simplest experience can be monumental if you present honestly how you were affected.